stevejarvis/goosedcycl.ing/_posts/2024-11-20-the-honkin-newsletter-2024.md

   {{ derpfast | markdownify | remove: "<p>" | remove: "</p>" }}
   {{ diablo_podium | markdownify | remove: "<p>" | remove: "</p>" }}
   <figcaption>
-  Photo start by [MOMO Rider's Club](https://www.instagram.com/momoridersclub/).
+  Photo start by <a href="https://www.instagram.com/momoridersclub/">MOMO Rider's Club</a>.
 Big field of starters for the first of our 4-race weekend, 47 cat4s + 31 cat5s = 78 ppl smashing out of the gate for CamRock CX.
 Jason peeled us outta bed with a KwikTrip breakfast at the AirBnB, and then another hour's drive and some nonsense later both Jason and I on the podium again on day 2, for the Diablo CX cat4/5 morning race.
   </figcaption>
 </figure>